-They told me the Peace Corps volunteers who taught them English, biology and chemistry had helped get them into the university and opened their minds life outside Zaire.
+They all told me the Peace Corps volunteers who taught them English, biology and chemistry had helped get them into the university and opened their minds to ways of life outside Zaire.

 Zairian men are famous for their flattery, but my skepticism about their sincerity weakened one day in Kananga when a beefy man started running alongside our truck.